How involved do you have to be as a startup investor?

 Many will have recently exited their own entrepreneurial venture and be looking to put their capital gains to good use.

 Investing in early stage businesses allows them to diversify their portfolio and possibly benefit from strong returns.
-There are also attractive tax incentives, largely delivered through the Enterprise Investment Scheme (or its sister scheme, the SEIS, which is explained here).
+There are also attractive tax incentives, largely delivered through the Enterprise Investment Scheme (or its sister scheme, the SEIS).

 Startups are also a vehicle through which investors can share their expertise with people starting out on the enterprise journey.